awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ### Existing content and services still in use<a name="existing-content"></a>

+Before you close your AWS account, we recommend that you retrieve the content that you want to keep and delete the remaining resources\.
+For instructions on how to retrieve data and delete resources, see the documentation for that service\.

 After the post\-closure period, any remaining content in your AWS account is deleted, and services that are still in use are terminated\.
-Before closing your account, you should retrieve all content from the account\.
-For instructions on how to retrieve your content, see the documentation for that service\.
 For more information about the post\-closure period, see [Accessing your AWS account after closure](#accessing-after-closure)\.

 ### Your payment method<a name="closure-payment"></a>